 Amenities are rustic, but you are provided with wood for the woodstove and a broom for cleaning up.
 There is no running water, so plan on either bringing your own or melting snow for cooking and drinking.

 The hike or snowshoe to the cabin is 1.4 miles, but it’s steep, gaining 1,200 feet of elevation.
-There are groomed cross-country ski trails nearby, and lots and lots of wildlife.
-Dogs are allowed (or at least there was no mention of them not being allowed).
+Bring skis to explore the groomed cross-country ski trails nearby.

 Follow us on social media for more camping adventures and ideas!